 - A 2–3-minute news video composed of a single video interview and relevant video sequences.
 Find a subject that has a relevant story or experience that can highlight or represent the bigger news issue.
 Focus on getting a good interview (clean sound and informative/emotive soundbites) and building strong, relevant shots and sequences and clean audio.
 USE A TRIPOD.
 Assignments not filmed on a tripod will need to be redone.
 If possible pre-interview your subject, then plan your questions, shots, and sequences before the shoot.
 If that’s not possible and you are new to video, we recommend recording your interview first (Aroll) and then finding relevant sequences to film (Broll).
 You should spend one full day shooting and half a day editing.
 Stories need to be driven by visuals and character interviews and we need to see characters in action and show their environment.
 You have 2 topic choices:

 - Choice 1 — ‘Pollution Hacks’.
 Pollution is part of the daily existence of life in China’s cities.
-However, young people are innovating, using life hacks to deal with air pollution in their hometown.
+However, people are innovating, using life hacks to deal with air pollution in their hometown.
 From wearing fashionable pollution masks to community rainwater harvesting, exercising in domes or making their own DIY air purifiers.
 Produce a story showing what their top life hacks to deal with pollution are in Beijing.

 - Choice 2 — ‘Affordable Housing in Beijing’.
 Low-cost housing is tough to find in China’s cities.
 However, people find ways, from living in dorms to grid homes, basement homes, or living in suburbs like Tongzhou and Yanjiao.
 Some live in tiny spaces in the hutongs or migrant villages.
 Produce a story showing how people find a place they can afford in Beijing.

-- Once you are done export your video, upload it you Youtube or Vimeo, (you’ll need to make an account if you don’t already have one) and embed it the same way you embedded your audio.
-Deadline Sunday eve.
+- Once you are done export your video, upload it you Youtube or Vimeo, (you’ll need to make an account if you don’t already have one) and embed it the same way you embed your audio.